Require Immediate Support? Free Director Helpline: 0800 644 6080

 Who gets paid first when a company is in administration?

 The Insolvency Act, 1986, lays down the order of priority a licensed insolvency practitioner (IP) must follow to pay creditor claims.
-The company’s assets are sold for the benefit of creditors, but creditors are grouped into specific categories, and each group must be repaid in full before the IP can move on to the next.
+The company’s assets are sold for the benefit of creditors, and creditors are grouped into specific categories depending on the security and status they hold.

-This typically means the creditor falling at the bottom of the priority list receive little or no return from an administration process.
+This typically means the creditor falling at the bottom of the priority list receive little or no return from an administration process when the end result is liquidation.
 So what are the creditor categories, and which is paid first?

 Secured creditors with a fixed charge